Top California Employment Attorneys Working For You

 Can I sue my employer and still work there?

 Yes.
-And employers generally may not fire workers in retaliation.
-But before suing, employees are advised to consult with a labor attorney.
+Also, California employers generally may not fire you in retaliation.
+Though before suing, you are advised to consult with a labor attorney.

-In most cases, employees should try to exhaust all other options before filing a lawsuit.
-These may include speaking with management and HR and filing a claim with the EEOC or DFEH.
+In most cases, we would try to exhaust all other options before filing a lawsuit.
+These may include speaking with management and HR and filing a claim with the EEOC or CRD.

-Employees should also arm themselves with evidence of their mistreatment.
+You should also arm yourself with evidence of your mistreatment.
 These could comprise emails, text messages, and contact information of potential witnesses.
+This evidence will help us fight for your rights.

 How long do I have to sue my employer in California?

 It depends on the claim.
-And there may be exceptions depending on the case.
-In general, the statutes of limitations are as follows:
+Plus there may be exceptions depending on the case.
+In general, the statutes of limitations in California are as follows:

 Can I get fired based on my appearance?

 It depends.
-FEHA prohibits employment discrimination based on appearance-based characteristics such as race (including hairstyles), color, disability, sex, or age.
+FEHA prohibits employment discrimination based on appearance-based characteristics such as race (including hairstyles under the CROWN Act), color, disability, sex, or age.
 In addition, various California counties have ordinances prohibiting employment discrimination based on other factors, such as weight and height.

-Companies can impose dress code and grooming standards as long as they are consistent.
-But if an employee’s tattoo or piercing represents his/her religious beliefs, FEHA arguably should protect the employee from being fired over it.
+Companies can impose dress codes and grooming standards as long as they are consistent.
+Though if your tattoo or piercing represents your religious beliefs, FEHA arguably should protect you from being fired over it.

 Sexual harassment at work may qualify as a hostile work environment.